In recent years, people have been asking us for more ideas about the types of events to organise during National Child Protection Week.

-A great place to start is by looking at the wide range of events from last year, for instance:
+A great place to start is by looking at the wide range of events from recent years, for instance:

 - BBQ and Expo, Geralton

 - Breakfast and Community Expo, Weipa

 - Child Care Centre Morning Tea, Goodna

 - Footy for Fun Day to Engage Men, Ravenswood

 - Interagency Meeting to Network with Workers, Perth